redhat-openstack/website/source/uncategorized/highly-available-qpid-for-openstack.html.md

 This document will cover 3 possible configurations available for qpid to be clustered and/or Highly Available.
 Each are described here, with configuration later in the document.

+IMPORTANT: OpenStack is built to resend messages, clustering is not necessary.
+The first solution meets the requirements for HA OpenStack messaging.
+The second and third solutions are valid HA messaging configurations for OpenStack but are not necessary for a safe Openstack HA messaging deployment.

 1. Pacemaker managed without Clustering

-This configuration will make the qpid broker highly available but does not prevent message loss.
+This configuration will make the qpid broker highly available but does not prevent message loss within the messaging brokers.
+Though, OpenStack is built to resend messages, so losing a message due to a broker loss should not be an issue, OpenStack will recover.
 Qpid will run on only one of the pacemaker nodes at a time, grouped with a floating ip.
 In the event of a node failure pacemaker will start the qpid broker and floating ip on another node.
 All openstack components will point to the floating ip grouped with the qpid broker for messaging services.

 2. Clustered without pacemaker